tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-release-notes.md

 Also remember that reference documentation is limited to brief definitions, often written by engineers.
 If you're launching a new feature, you might need supporting conceptual documentation, code samples, and much more.
 But the release-notes-diff prompt I shared above will at least help you identify the changes and provide a readable form of a file diff.
 This can be the starting point for your release notes around which you can fill in more conceptual detail.

+## Next steps

+After you've generated a draft of your release notes, it's time to link all the code elements to their reference documentation.
+See [Automating the linking of code elements in documentation](/ai/automating-linking.html).